MicroStrategy/rest-api-docs/docs/common-workflows/common-workflows.md

 Our workflows are arranged in 3 sections:

-- [Analytics](analytics/analytics.md) - used for handling data and objects such as reports, datasets, documents, dossiers, and projects.
+- [Analytics](analytics/analytics.md) - used for handling data and objects such as reports, datasets, documents, dashboards, and projects.
 - [Modeling](modeling/modeling.md) - used for handling schema and application objects.
 - [Administration](administration/administration.md) - used for handling administration related workflows.